baendlorel/kt.js/README.md

 - `h` function and its aliases
 - Router
+- Compatible with ES5.
-- Compatible with ES5, but you need polyfill for `Promise` to make it work for ie11
+  - If you use router, you need polyfill for `Promise` to make it work for ie11

 ## Getting started